jamespizzurro/metrohero-server/README.md

 # MetroHero Server

+The server used to power the MetroHero project, a (now defunct) app for WMATA Metrorail commuters and transit nerds in and around the DC area.
+This repository contains all the server-side code for the project.
+For MetroHero's client-side webapp source code, see [the MetroHero webapp repository](https://github.com/jamespizzurro/metrohero-webapp).

+The latest official build of [the MetroHero webapp](https://github.com/jamespizzurro/metrohero-webapp) is included in this repository, so cloning and setting up that project isn't strictly necessary to get started.
+However, if you're looking to make any changes to the webapp, check out that repository for setup and usage instructions specific to the webapp.

 ## Setup

 The setup instructions below are for Ubuntu 16.04.
 They may work for newer versions of Ubuntu or other Debian-based distros too, but some modifications of the commands provided may be required.
 YMMV.

-The latest official build of [the MetroHero webapp](https://github.com/jamespizzurro/metrohero-webapp) is included in this repository, so cloning and setting up that project isn't strictly necessary to get started with the MetroHero server.
-However, if you're looking to make any changes to the webapp, check out that repository for setup and usage instructions specific to the webapp.

 1. Install Oracle Java 9 JDK:
     ```